Generation of Photon Pairs by Stimulated Emission in Ring Resonators

-Finally, we turn to the stimulation of this non-degenerate process by a seed beam in mode $S$.
+We can now turn to the stimulation of this non-degenerate process by a seed beam in mode $S$.
 Taking (\ref{eq:H_NL_spontTG_B}) and treating the seed field classically by taking $a^{\dagger}_S(k_3) \rightarrow \alpha^*_S(k_3)$, we find the rate of pairs generated in mode $G$ to be